mono/website/docs/getting-started/development-environments.md

 [MonoDevelop](http://www.monodevelop.com) is a Mono/C# Integrated Developement Environment for Linux and Mac OS X. It parses your C# and VB programs as you type them and is able to provide contextual completion of methods.

 In late 2003, a few developers from the Mono community began migrating SharpDevelop, a successful .NET open source IDE from System.Windows.Forms on Windows to Gtk# on Linux.
-An enhanced fork named [Xamarin Studio](http://xamarin.com/studio) is sold by the commercial sponsor behind the project.
+A rebranded version named [Xamarin Studio](http://xamarin.com/studio) is sold by the commercial sponsor behind the project with proprietary iOS/Android addins.

 Unix tools
 ----------